jhu-ep-coursera/fullstack-course1-module2/assignments/Assignment01-Calculate-Max-Word-Frequency/README.md

 8. Implement the following read-only attributes in the Solution class.
 The grader will look for accessor methods with these exact names.
+  * analyzers - an array of LineAnalyzers for each line of text
   * highest_count_across_lines - a number with the value of the highest frequency of a word
   * highest_count_words_across_lines - an array with the words with the highest frequency